Reloaded-Project/Reloaded-III/docs/Common/Hash-Cache/File-Format.md

 ## File Path Sanitization

-!!! info "Each file path is sanitized using the following rules before being hashes."
+!!! info "Each file path is sanitized using the following rules before being hashed."

 1. Any trailing slashes are removed.
 2. File paths are converted to upper case.